CREATE MODEL Statement in Confluent Cloud for Apache Flink

 SELECT * FROM my_table, LATERAL TABLE(ML_PREDICT('<model-name>', column1, column2));

-All of the CREATE MODEL statements require a connection resource that you create by using the confluent flink connection create command, which resembles:
+All of the CREATE MODEL statements require a connection resource that you create by using the CREATE CONNECTION statement.
+For example, the following code example shows how to create a connection for AWS Bedrock.

 # Example command to create a connection for AWS Bedrock.